MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-decision-tree.md

 With *rxDTree*, you can control the balance between time complexity and prediction accuracy by specifying the maximum number of bins for the histogram.
 The algorithm builds the histogram with roughly equal number of observations in each bin and takes the boundaries of the bins as the candidate splits for the terminal tree nodes.
 Since only a limited number of split locations are examined, it is possible that a suboptimal split point is chosen causing the entire tree to be different from the one constructed by a standard algorithm.
 However, it has been shown analytically that the error rate of the parallel tree approaches the error rate of the serial tree, even though the trees are not identical.
 You can set the number of bins in the histograms to control the tradeoff between accuracy and speed: a large number of bins allows a more accurate description of the data and thus more accurate results, whereas a small number of bins reduces time complexity and memory usage.

-In the case of integer predictors for which the number of bins equals or exceeds the number of observations, the rxDTree algorithm produces the same results as the standard sorting algorithms.
+When integer predictors for which the number of bins equals or exceeds the number of observations, the rxDTree algorithm produces the same results as the standard sorting algorithms.

 ### A Simple Classification Tree